Soo Locks History

 (Second) Poe Lock 1968

 Vessel sizes continued to increase and began to push the limits of even the MacArthur Lock by the 1950s.
 To meet the growing demand for larger and larger vessels, planning began in 1958 for a larger and deeper lock to replace the 60+ year old Poe Lock.
 The completed plans called for a lock 1000 feet long and 100 feet wide and construction began in 1961.
 Fairly quickly into the project it was clear that an even larger lock was needed and the lock was redesigned at its current 1200 X 110 foot dimensions.
-The lock began operating in October 1968 and in less than four years would lock through the first 1000-foot long vessel on the Great Lakes.
+The first trial ship went through in 1968 and the lock opened for commercial traffic in 1969.
+In less than four years, the first 1000-foot long vessel on the Great Lakes locked through.